 |Founded||Founded c.
 1949 by Pat Salmon in or near Back of the Yards (New City)|

 At one time the Rebels of Cornell Square in the Back of the Yards neighborhood were one of the most notorious street gangs in the city of Chicago.
 Since the Rebels never saw a day of the 1970s decade they have been since forgotten but now this page should shed some light on how important the Rebels were at one time.
-The Rebels had close to a 20 year existence in the city and at one time numbered in the thousands, at their peak they had about 2,500 members by the late 1950s as they spread into other neighborhoods and even had members in the suburbs.
+The Rebels had more than a 20 year existence in the city and at one time numbered in the thousands, at their peak they had about 2,500 members by the late 1950s as they spread into other neighborhoods and even had members in the suburbs.

 The Rebels began in the tough streets of the Back of the Yards in the year 1949.
 The Rebels were not supposed to be a gang upon inception but instead a social club called “Rebels Social and Athletic Club.”
 The Rebels were started by 13 year old Pat “Fish” Salmon and other boys that were junior high and high school age at the intersection of 51st and Wolcott and their headquarters was at 1855 W. 51st Street in the Spikes Candy Store.
 The boys hung out in this candy store constantly for many years and the owner, Mr. Perun, even had to remove all the chairs to prevent the boys from hanging out too long.